tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Use the [slideshow](https://docs.google.com/presentation/d/1fgulsaDy5mVRrZ0lUAOOg_f1GE58IrZwX1bfLvjoSbw/edit#slide=id.g57bb043f18_0_4333) to cover the following points.

-* Jupyter Notebook was created by Project Jupyter to provide developers and data scientists with a development environment (integrated development environment) that includes all of the tools needed to build Python programs.
+* Jupyter Notebook was created by Project Jupyter to provide developers and data scientists with an integrated development environment (IDE) that includes all of the tools needed to build Python programs.

 * An **integrated development environment (IDE)** is software that provides a text editor as well as technology to package code and interpret it.